 All visiting and retained term faculty shall participate in annual evaluation, following the guidelines and timeline established for Bargaining Unit Faculty in the Collective Bargaining Agreement (CBA) for tenure-track and tenured faculty.
-The process for the evaluation of term and per-course faculty is contained in the following section (see p.
-22).
+The process for the evaluation of term and per-course faculty is contained in Appendix A below.